Public Security Police (Syria): Riot police

-Riot Police is organized into Battalions and Brigades.
+Syrian Riot Police is organized into battalions and brigades.

 During the Syrian war, the riot police has been used in order to break early protests; according to pro-opposition opinionists, it even opened fire on demonstrators.

 Syrian riot police is issued typical riot equipment, such as riot helmets, tonfa, rubber batons, shields, body armor, bulletproof vests, rubber bullets and plastic bullets.
 Other heavier equipment includes armoured personnel carriers, water cannons, tear gas and pepper spray.
-The riot police is also reportedly equipped with armoured vehicles.
+The Riot police is also reportedly equipped with armoured vehicles.
 Policemen assigned to security and riot control duty wear the military olive green with garrison caps, but also camouflage.

 Anti-Narcotics Directorate

 The Anti-Narcotics Directorate, independent from the Criminal Security Directorate since 1996, has responsibility for anti-drug law enforcement and intelligence gathering.

 The anti-narcotics establishment was separated from the police in 2002 and made an independent Directorate within the Ministry of Interior.
 Before the outbreak of the Syrian War, the Government also operated regional counternarcotics offices in Aleppo province and in Homs province, with plans to open offices in the remaining provinces.

 The work of the Anti-Narcotics Directorate is specialised in guiding and coordinating efforts aimed at fighting the illicit traffic, plantation and use of drugs, plans the fight against drugs in coordination with other authorities, executes international anti-drugs operations, and collects information on drug crimes.

 As of 2006, the Anti-Narcotics Directorate was subdivided into: